To modernise, digitise and increase the reliability of civil registers

 - Flexible interfaces to build the best-suited data flows.

-- A dedicated supply chain capable of managing the rapid supply of components, assembly of kits, quality control and delivery within the shortest lead-times.
+- A dedicated supply chain manages the rapid supply of components, assembly of kits, quality control and delivery within the shortest lead-times.

 - Knowledge transfer using specific training methods

-Thales' electoral enrollment solutions have been tested in real-life situations in the context of several international calls for tender.
+Thales' electoral enrollment solutions have been tested in real-life situations in several international calls for tender.